The Power of Setting Financial Boundaries

 Why Financial Boundaries Matter

-Real Talk: Saying Yes Can Cost You
+Real Talk: The Cost of Saying Yes

-Financial regret stings harder when you knew deep down you should have said no.
+Financial regrets hit harder when you knew deep down you should've said no. Everyone has been there, and it’s uncomfortable.

 How to Set (and Stick to) Your Financial Boundaries